How to Buy and Cook Steak

 - Take it off the heat, put it on an unheated grill, and let it rest for 2 minutes.

-- Heat your plates on the burner, on the lowest heat.
+- Heat your (empty) plates by putting a tiny bit of water on them, microwaving them, then pouring off the water.
 You don't want cold plates sapping the heat from your perfectly cooked steak.

 WHILE THE STEAK IS RESTING, CHOOSE YOUR ADVENTURE:

 - Dress the board (https://www.youtube.com/watch?v=3EcF_dKHXHY#t=489):

 - Chop & squash a few cloves of garlic with the side of your knife.
 Mix with salt and parsley.

 - When the steak is ready, the board will be dressed, so rub your steak on the board, 'dressing' it.

 - If you want, add more butter.
 You can never go wrong with more butter.

 - Drizzle a bit of good olive oil.